AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 ### What Are Modifier Buttons?

-**Modifier buttons** are a powerful feature that allows you to create **over 250 unique key combinations per profile** using your TourBox Elite's physical buttons.
+**Modifier buttons** are a powerful feature that allows you to create **over 250 unique key combinations per profile** using your TourBox's physical buttons.
 When a button acts as a modifier, it can be combined with any other control to trigger different actions.

 **Example Workflow:**
 - `Side` button alone → Send Super key (open application menu)